Francis Roe

-Sir Francis Roe, alias Rooe (c1570-1620), was an English-born infantry officer who served in Ireland during the Nine Years' War, obtained grants of land during the Plantation of Ulster, and became a member of the Parliament of Ireland and mayor of Drogheda.
+Sir Francis Roe, alias Rooe (c.
+1570-1620), was an English-born infantry officer who served in Ireland during the Nine Years' War, obtained grants of land during the Plantation of Ulster, and became a member of the Parliament of Ireland and mayor of Drogheda.

 Birth and parentage

 Roe's birthdate is unknown, but his seniority in armed service makes it unlikely he was born later than 1570.
 The Heraldic Visitation of Derbyshire of 1611 records him as a son of John and Mary (née Beresford) Roe or Rooe and as a brother of Roger Rooe of Alport whose elaborate tomb in Youlgreave church evidences his family's status and prosperity in early seventeenth century England.
 His paternal grandmother was a Vernon, and there are indications that her Roe descendants enjoyed favour with the Manners family who had inherited the Vernons' Haddon Hall estate.

 Military service

 He was evidently a seasoned officer by 1598 when, as Captain Francis Roe, he was one of the "old" captains appointed to command 950 "new" men augmenting an established force of 1,050 drawn from the Low Countries and sent to support Queen Elizabeth's governance of Ireland.
 This contingent was originally intended to be based around Lough Foyle but, following the defeat of the English army at the Battle of the Yellow Ford, was diverted to Leinster to strengthen control over Ireland's centre.

 In the latter part of 1599, during the Earl of Essex's term as Lord Deputy of Ireland, Roe was stationed at Ardee, County Louth, commanding a company of 100 foot which, when mustered at Dundalk in August, formed part of Sir Charles Percy's regiment.
 Following Essex's replacement as Lord Deputy by Lord Mountjoy in 1600, Percy returned to England (and was implicated in Essex's Rebellion) and in May 1601 Roe and his men were garrisoned at Armagh under Sir Henry Danvers.
 In the autumn of that year Mountjoy ordered Danvers' command to Kinsale, County Cork, where Roe and his enlarged company of 150 were embodied in Sir Oliver St John's regiment, of which he was appointed lieutenant-colonel.

 In support of the Irish rebels under Hugh O'Neill, a Spanish invasionary force had seized the town of Kinsale and garrisoned the fort at Rincurran, which controlled the entrance to Kinsale harbour.
 The English laid siege to the town and, on 31 October 1601, Roe was directed by St.John to frustrate Spanish attempts to relieve the Rincurran garrison.
 Roe, with a hundred men, became heavily engaged in skirmishes with a force twice his number and St.John, seeing that Spanish pikemen were preparing to charge, personally led thirty musketmen to reinforce Roe, and the Spanish were driven into retreat.
 Roe was again involved in fierce fighting on 2 December.